chiachun2491/NTNU_OOAD-Project/readme.md

 ## Authors and acknowledgment

-This repository is a team project work in OOAD class teached by [Prof. Chun-Han Lin](https://sites.google.com/site/aaronchlin/home_e?authuser=0).
+This repository is a team project work in OOAD class taught by [Prof. Chun-Han Lin](https://sites.google.com/site/aaronchlin/home_e?authuser=0).

 ### Course info